skienzmatishun/rippreport/content/p/marble-mouth/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Council President Burrell and his allies pushed through a shady multi-million dollar land purchase that wasted city funds.
+Documents reveal how the council used a questionable appraisal to bypass public input and hide their financial blunders.
+  The Ripp Report exposes how these politicians trip over their own words when caught in a lie.
 ---
 Fairhope’s City Council started out, day one, as being obstructionist.
 They have stayed the course for over 3 years and the taxpayers have paid dearly.